Late Heavy Bombardment: Giant-planet migration

 In the Nice model, the Late Heavy Bombardment is the result of a dynamical instability in the outer Solar System.
 The original Nice model simulations by Gomes et al. began with the Solar System's giant planets in a tight orbital configuration surrounded by a rich trans-Neptunian belt.
 Objects from this belt stray into planet-crossing orbits, causing the orbits of the planets to migrate over several hundred million years.
 Jupiter and Saturn's orbits drift apart slowly until they cross a 2:1 orbital resonance, causing the eccentricities of their orbits to increase.
 The orbits of the planets become unstable and Uranus and Neptune are scattered onto wider orbits that disrupt the outer belt, causing a bombardment of comets as they enter planet-crossing orbits.
 Interactions between the objects and the planets also drive a faster migration of Jupiter and Saturn's orbits.
 This migration causes resonances to sweep through the asteroid belt, increasing the eccentricities of many asteroids until they enter the inner Solar System and impact the terrestrial planets.

 The Nice model has undergone some modification since its initial publication.
-The giant planets now begin in a multi-resonant configuration due an early gas-driven migration through the protoplanetary disk.
+The giant planets now begin in a multi-resonant configuration due to an early gas-driven migration through the protoplanetary disk.
 Interactions with the trans-Neptunian belt allow their escape from the resonances after several hundred million years.
 The encounters between planets that follow include one between an ice giant and Saturn that propels the ice giant onto a Jupiter-crossing orbit followed by an encounter with Jupiter that drives the ice giant outward.
 This jumping-Jupiter scenario quickly increases the separation of Jupiter and Saturn, limiting the effects of resonance sweeping on the asteroids and the terrestrial planets.
 While this is required to preserve the low eccentricities of the terrestrial planets and avoid leaving the asteroid belt with too many high-eccentricity asteroids, it also reduces the fraction of asteroids removed from the main asteroid belt, leaving a now-nearly-depleted inner band of asteroids as the primary source of the impactors of the LHB.
 The ice giant is often ejected following its encounter with Jupiter, leading some to propose that the Solar System began with five giant planets.
 Recent works, however, have found that impacts from this inner asteroid belt would be insufficient to explain the formation of ancient impact spherule beds and the lunar basins, and that the asteroid belt was probably not the source of the Late Heavy Bombardment.